regulation of Medicine

 - Ensure that the medical record and laboratory results support the physician’s clinical decision-making process.
 Referencing the Mississippi abortion law and specific tenets alert the reader of awareness and compliance.
 An example of this may be: “Adhering to Mississippi’s abortion law (Miss.
-Code § 41-41-34.1.), I declare, using my best reasonable medical judgment, the abortion is necessary to prevent the death or serious risk of a substantial physical impairment of the patient because of severe preeclampsia.”
+Code § 41-41-34.1.), I declare, using my best reasonable medical judgment, the abortion is necessary to prevent the death or serious risk of a substantial and irreversible physical impairment of the patient because of severe preeclampsia.”

 - Carefully review the hospital’s bylaws to ensure compliance with the facility’s rules regarding abortion and engage the hospital’s ethicist or medical ethics committee in challenging cases.

 - Ensure that the opinions about clinical impressions and medical necessity of abortion care are uniform across the healthcare team and that all providers document in the medical record in a consistent manner.

 - Some medical organizations recommend being as proactive as possible to potential patients with presentations that are not as straightforward.
 Some organizations are recommending that hospitals create a task force (including a lawyer familiar with applicable regulatory law, a physician and a maternal fetal medicine specialist) and an on-call representative to address these emergency situations that may not fit clearly within the legislation.
 This committee should be afforded the necessary legal protections.

 At MagMutual, we have always stood by our physicians and always will.
 You are our owners and we exist to serve and support you.
 If you're a MagMutual policyholder and have questions about how a particular situation in your practice may be impacted by this law, please contact us in MyMagMutual via your My Account page.